wordofwarning/wordofwarning.org/hab/haphazard/index.md

 Enquiries: <mailto:haphazard@habmcr.org> · <a href="http://haphazardmcr.org" target="_blank">haphazardmcr.org</a>

 #### Past Editions
-Taking over <a href="https://z-arts.org" target="_blank">Z-arts</a> irregularly since 2013, Haphazard has previously seen ping pong balls & squeaky toys; a singing fish & a sax-playing bear; paintball golf & human quoits; a giant periscope, a golden toilet, a giant wookie, clowd-dancing and a tiny bee-shaped world…
+Taking over <a href="https://z-arts.org" target="_blank">Z-arts</a> irregularly since 2013, Haphazard has previously seen ping pong balls & squeaky toys; a singing fish & a sax-playing bear; paintball golf & human quoits; a giant periscope, a giant wookie​, a golden toilet​, clow​n-dancing​, and a tiny bee-shaped world…

 [Haphazard 2024](/archive/2024-haphazard) was our seventh free Live Art takeover of <a href="https://z-arts.org/events/haphazard-2024" target="_blank">Z-arts</a>, presenting nine works on **Saturday 27 July 2024** — you could turn up at any time, come and go as you please… and expect the unexpected!